dabernado/purescript-concur-stage0/readme.md

 ## Performance

 Purescript-Concur is reasonably light.
-The entire compressed JS bundle, including react and all libraries, for the entire example application in this repo clocks in at 15.3KB.
+The entire compressed JS bundle, including stage0 and all libraries, for the entire example application in this repo clocks in at 15.3KB.

+Stage0 is also well known for being one of the fastest methods of DOM manipulation out there.
+In [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark), it consistently ranks within the top 3 in all measures of performance.
+Benchmarks comparing concur-stage0 to other UI libraries and backends will be coming soon.

 ## Ports to other languages